-Net ecosystem carbon exchange is comprised of vegetation and soil carbon exchange, which is simulated for each land category under one of three possible climates (historical, RCP 4.5, and RCP 8.5).
-Management, wildfire, and land cover change interact with these input values to effect the final changes in carbon density in vegetation and soil carbon pools in each land category.
-The vegetation values represent the annual net vegetation carbon flux (CO2 uptake plus respiration) of an undisturbed patch with no mortality, while the soil values generally represent annual net changes in soil carbon density (plant-derived carbon inputs plus soil respiration).
-Each land category has literature-derived mean, maximum, minimum, and standard deviation input values for historical net annual vegetation carbon exchange and soil carbon exchange (Mg C ha-1 y-1) (Appendix B).
+Net ecosystem carbon exchange is composed of vegetation and soil carbon exchange, which is simulated for each land category under one of three possible climates (historical, RCP 4.5, and RCP 8.5).
+Management, wildfire, and land cover change interact with these input values to effect the final changes in carbon density in vegetation and soil carbon pools in each land category (Fig. 2).
+The vegetation carbon exchange is the annual net vegetation carbon flux (CO2 uptake plus respiration) of an undisturbed patch with no mortality, while the soil values generally represent annual net changes in soil carbon density (plant-derived carbon inputs plus soil respiration).
+Each land category has literature-derived mean, maximum, minimum, and standard deviation input values for historical net annual vegetation and soil carbon exchange (Mg C ha-1 y-1) (Appendix B).
 These values are constant over time, representing average historical climatic conditions.
-The user can select the historical climate setting or choose to apply the effects of projected climate change to the historical carbon exchange values (see section 2.3.5).16 Under projected climate change (RCP 4.5 or RCP 8.5), the vegetation and soil carbon exchange values change over time for each land category.
+The user can select the historical climate setting or choose to apply the effects of projected climate change to the historical carbon exchange values (Section 2.2.3) when creating the input files using the function contained in the write caland.r file.17 Under projected climate change (RCP 4.5 or RCP 8.5), the vegetation and soil carbon exchange values change over time for each land category.
 Certain types of land management practices also directly modify the net carbon exchange rates (Appendices D and E).
-Most of the management effects have been determined from measurements of carbon density changes. while some are based on net CO2 flux measurements.
+Most of the management effects have been determined from measurements of carbon density changes, while some are based on net CO2 flux measurements.